 Add to that the fact that current credit-risk modelling and scenario-planning may not take account of risks associated with ‘little white lie’ frauds which have already been committed and which might have been camouflaged as performing loans in more favourable economic and property market conditions, and 2021 is also likely to result in many such frauds (and consequential under-performing accounts) coming to light.

-Against this background, Banking Litigation specialists Louise Power and Sandip Singh explain the particular risks associated with mortgage fraud at the professional level, within the home and in respect of investment properties in 2021, and offer practical advice for prevention.
+Against this background, Banking Litigation specialists Louise Power explains the particular risks associated with mortgage fraud at the professional level, within the home and in respect of investment properties in 2021, and offer practical advice for prevention.

 Mortgage fraud at the professional level: What are lenders up against?